 - Climate conditions (extreme hot or extreme cold can accelerate wear and tear)

-- Excessive braking
+- Excessive braking or acceleration

 - Driving for long periods at high speeds